+As the decision of Roe v.
+Wade continues to be challenged, the fight for reproductive rights is becoming more and more urgent—making Blumenthal’s eye-opening work even more crucial.
 Tracing the path to the landmark decision in Roe v.
 Wade and the continuing battle for women's rights, Blumenthal examines, in a straightforward tone, the root causes of the current debate around abortion and repercussions that have affected generations of American women.

-This eye-opening book is the perfect tool to facilitate difficult discussions and awareness of a topic that is rarely touched on in school but affects each and every young person.
+This revealing book is the perfect tool to facilitate difficult discussions and awareness of a topic that is rarely touched on in school but affects each and every young person.
 It's also perfect for fans of Steve Sheinkin and Deborah Heiligman.

 This journalistic look at the history of abortion and the landmark case of Roe v.
 Wade is an important and necessary book.